 The new terminal building was part of the redevelopment of the London Croydon Airport as enacted by the Act of Parliament – the Croydon Aerodrome Extension Act 1925.
 The Act itself was a result of the Public Inquiry into the aircraft accident that occurred shortly after take-off from the airport on Christmas Eve 1924.
-The Imperial Airways de Havilland DH.34 aircraft, G- EBBX, bound for Paris le Bourget crashed a few minutes after take-off onto a garden in South Croydon killing all eight people on board.
-At the time it was the U.K.s worst civil air accident and resulted in the U.K.’s first Public Inquiry into an air accident, convened at the Royal Courts of Justice, The Strand, London on 23rd January 1925.
+The Imperial Airways de Havilland DH.34 aircraft, G- EBBX, bound for Paris le Bourget crashed a few minutes after take-off into a garden in South Croydon killing all eight people on board.
+At the time it was the UK’s worst civil air accident and resulted in the UK’s first Public Inquiry into an air accident, convened at the Royal Courts of Justice, The Strand, London on 23rd January 1925.
 The Inquiry looked into the shortcomings of the former World War One airfield and suggested safety could be improved by extended the grass runways.
 To extend the runways the airport itself would need enlargement and improvement requiring an Act of Parliament.
 The redevelopment and relocation of the terminal saw the site experience a tenfold increase in size to cover 330 acres and the new buildings themselves covered thirty-four acres.
 When opened in 1928 it was the world’s biggest airport.

-The Booking Hall led through to Immigration, Security and Customs checks before exiting through the world’s first Departure gate to the south side of the Control Tower.
+The Booking Hall led through to Immigration and Security checks before exiting through the world’s first designated Departure gate to the south side of the Control Tower.
 The Arrivals gate was on the north side of the Control Tower.
 Situated in the middle of the Booking Hall (see photo below) was the octagonally-shaped Departures and Arrivals Indicator- an early version of the electronic Departures and Arrivals information boards now commonplace in airports.
 Each face of the Indicator would display on a clock face the scheduled time of departure and arrival of each airline’s service.
 Imperial Airways, as the main operator at the airport, had two faces reserved for its use.